 - Purchase a password manager family plan to create and manage unique passwords for each account you and your family use.

 - Check your child's credit report.
 You can check a minor's credit report with each of the three consumer credit bureaus— Experian, TransUnion and Equifax.
 Children generally don't have credit reports; if you find one, look for evidence of fraud, such as accounts in your child's name that you didn't open.

 - Freeze your child's credit reports.
 Ask each credit bureau to create and then freeze a credit report for your child.
 While it won't prevent identity theft, a credit freeze prevents companies from viewing the credit report, foiling fraudsters from opening accounts in your child's name.
 Just lift the credit freeze when your child is ready to apply for credit.

 If your child falls victim to an online scam, report it to the FTC.

 Stay Safe Online

 A few other protective measures can safeguard your child online.
-Experian's free personal privacy scan can reveal if your child's data has been exposed online, with the option to upgrade to recurring scans and have data automatically removed.
+Experian's free personal privacy scan can reveal if your child's data has been exposed online.
 You can also get a free scan to see if your child's Social Security number, email or phone number is on the dark web.
 Want even greater peace of mind?
 Experian offers identity theft protection plans for your whole family.